History of the Collingwood Football Club: 2001

 That match also marked the one, and only, match for highly rated recruit Danny Roach.
 Selected with the seventh choice in the 1999 National Draft, Roach's career was curtailed by nagging hip injuries which forced him to retire after only two years in the system.

-Under Malthouse, the players began showing greater awareness and maturing, and were now standing on their own when the temperature rose in the kitchen.
-After a narrow loss to Hawthorn because of inaccurate kicking, the Pies won their next two matches against Fremantle and the Western Bulldogs, with Buckley leading the way, winning a remarkable, career high 46 disposals against the Dockers, piloting the way to victory, before playing a large role in the side's huge victory over the Bulldogs on a sandy Colonial Stadium.
+Under Malthouse, the players began showing greater awareness and maturing and were now standing on their own when the temperature rose in the kitchen.
+After a narrow loss to Hawthorn because of inaccurate kicking, the Pies won their next two matches against Fremantle and the Western Bulldogs, with Buckley leading the way, winning a remarkable, career-high 46 disposals against the Dockers, piloting the way to victory before playing a significant role in the side's massive success over the Bulldogs on a sandy Colonial Stadium.

-Some more close losses ensued against Richmond and Essendon on Anzac Day; the latter a match which could easily have been won had the Magpies made the most of their opportunities.
-A strong, nail biting triumph over Carlton the following week on Federation Weekend gave the squad the impetus to mount a final challenge.
+Some more close losses ensued against Richmond and Essendon on Anzac Day; the latter was a match that could easily have been won had the Magpies made the most of their opportunities.
+A strong, nail-biting triumph over Carlton the following week on Federation Weekend, gave the squad the impetus to mount a final challenge.

 The team stumbled badly in round seven against their favourite bullies from the previous decade, the Kangaroos.
-With the match there for the taking late in the day, Mrs. Rocca did not know which way to look.
+With the match there for the taking late in the day, Mrs. Rocca did not know how to look.
 At one finish, eldest son Sav put his side in front with minutes remaining, while in the dying seconds, Anthony had the chance to win it for the Pies.
 He could not convert the side to rue the missed opportunity much later in the season.
 The irony that Sav, the man cut loose free by the club only months prior, was the man to win the match was too much to bear for many diehards.
 The match also marked the debut of 2006 Copeland Trophy winner Alan Didak.

 Fortunately, the group could turn around their misfortune with a victory over Port Adelaide, one for the highlight reels.
 Despite playing in foreign territory in front of a hostile crowd, the Magpies bit complicated all night, with Josh Fraser's intercept of Brett Montgomery's handball late in the piece and ensuing goal wrapping up a morale boosting nine point triumph.

 The club defeated St Kilda in unconvincing fashion on an overcast day a week later before succumbing to the flooding, negative ways of Rodney Eade and his Sydney Swans.
 The Swans were ultra defensive all day, flooding so much so if Colonial Stadium would be eroded away into the docklands and beyond!